Tutorial: Migrate SQL Server to an Azure SQL Managed Instance offline using DMS

 By default, Azure Database Migration Service only supports migrating SQL logins.
 However, you can enable the ability to migrate Windows logins by:

-- Ensuring that the target SQL Database managed instance has AAD read access, which can be configured via the Azure portal by a user with the Company Administratoror a Global Administrator" role.
+- Ensuring that the target SQL Managed Instance has AAD read access, which can be configured via the Azure portal by a user with the Company Administratoror a Global Administrator" role.

 - Configuring your Azure Database Migration Service instance to enable Windows user/group login migrations, which is set up via the Azure portal, on the Configuration page.
 After enabling this setting, restart the service for the changes to take effect.